 Phase two: Ganguro came onto the scene to combat this by abandoning all Japanese beauty standards as a way to ward off the creeps.
 In came in the deep tans, the “vulgar” way of speaking (as gyaru slang is veeeeery different to normal Japanese talk) and the bleached hair.

 And the rest is history!

-If you want to read more about this I would highly recommend this website because they’ve backed it up with lots of sources, but the above gives you a very rough and shortened version on the history of gyaru.
+If you want to read more about this I would highly recommend this website because they’ve backed it up with lots of sources and often interviewed the people directly involved in the history of gyaru.

 *an easy way to explain what subculture is to give a few examples of those we are already familiar with e.g. goth, hippies, bikers and punks.